-The summer months of April and May (and June in the northern parts of India) are very hot and usually devoted to pickling and preserving.
-This is when mangoes are also aplenty and the varieties of mango available in India are mind boggling.
+The summer months of April and May (and June in the northern parts of India) are very hot.
+This when most of India is busy pickling and preserving produce.
+Mangoes are also aplenty too and the varieties of mango available in India are mind boggling.
 Every region of the country that grows mangoes has its own unique varieties.
-Similarly each region has its own way of pickling mangoes and specific varieties are used for particular pickles!
+Each region has its own way of pickling mangoes and specific varieties are used for particular pickles!

 Now, a little about this pickle.
 This is a sweet and spicy pickle comes from the Indian state of Gujarat which is usually served with spicy flatbreads like parathas.
 This pickle is usually made with the Rajapuri variety of mangoes but if you cannot find it, what you have will suffice.
 Just make sure your mangoes are not fibrous.

 In my part of the country, a Rajapuri mango does not exist so my personal preference is to use the Thothapuri (Hindi)/ Kilimooku(Tamil)/ Kilichundan (Malayalam) variety of mango which takes its name in all three languages mentioned from the curved lower end of the mango which resembles the beak of a parrot!
 I choose those mangoes that are still raw and firm but on the verge of starting to ripen.
 This gives the mangoes an interesting taste of slightly sour with a hint of sweet.

 In the traditional method of preparation, the peeled and grated mango and sugar are mixed together and put into a jar whose mouth is covered and tied with a clean piece of cloth.
 This jar is then kept in the hot sun and then shaken well and brought in at dusk.
 This ritual is observed religiously, everyday, for a month.
 At the end of this time the sun would have turned the sugar into a very thick syrup while cooking the mango at the same time.
 Then the other ingredients are added to the pickle and mixed.
 The pickle tastes wonderful.